decentralized-identity/JWS-Test-Suite/README.md

   as `/data/implementations/$IMPLEMENTATION/presentation-0--key-0-ed25519.test.verification.json`

-If your implementation supports both the plain (`vc`, `vp`) and JWT (`vc-jwt`, `vp-jwt`) variations you should differentation the output files for each credential and presentation and their verifications.
+If your implementation supports both the plain (`vc`, `vp`) and JWT (`vc-jwt`, `vp-jwt`) variations you should diff the output files for each credential and presentation and their verifications.
 The convention is as
 follows:

 For credentials...